Onslow Whiting: Biography

-Whiting carried out another commission for Mosely in 1906 when he created a large bronze plaque to the memory of Mosely's long-standing friend Cecil Rhodes, who died in 1902.
+Whiting carried out another commission for Mosely in 1906 when he created a large bronze plaque to the memory of Mosely's friend Cecil Rhodes, who died in 1902.
 The plaque is fixed to the facade of a terrace of houses from the 1870s which belongs to Oriel College, and marks the house where Rhodes spent the Michaelmas Term of 1881.
-Rhodes had matriculated in 1873 and returned to South Africa twice during that period, where he established himself in the mining industry and was elected an MP in the Cape Parliament.
-His tutor persuaded him to return to Oxford, where he sat Finals and took his degree.
 Whiting made an effort to integrate the plaque into the architecture of the terrace and lined it up with the windows to create the effect of another window.
-The plaque is aedicular in shape and contains a relief portrait bust of Rhodes, with the arms of Oriel College, three lions on a shield above, and below him the inscription, '‘IN THIS HOUSE THE RIGHT HON.
-CECIL JOHN RHODES KEPT ACADEMICAL RESIDENCE IN THE YEAR 1881.
-THIS MEMORIAL IS ERECTED BY ALFRED MOSELY IN RECOGNITION OF THE GREAT SERVICES RENDERED BY CECIL RHODES TO HIS COUNTRY.’
+The plaque is aedicular in shape and contains a relief portrait bust of Rhodes, with the arms of Oriel College, three lions on a shield above, and below him an inscription.
 The plaque was controversially granted Grade II listed status in July 2022, after the culture secretary overrode the earlier judgment by Historic England which determined that the plaque lacked the “richness of detail” required for listed status.

 Whiting created many sculpture panels in metal as well as architectural metalwork.
 His panel St George and the Dragon was exhibited at the Royal Academy in London during 1895 and in 1899 at the sixth exhibition of the Arts and Crafts Exhibition Society.
 He exhibited a letter-plate entitled Mercury at the exhibition of 1910, where it was for sale for £3 3s.
 His door knocker Prometheus Bound was shown at the Spring Exhibition of the City Art Gallery, Leeds in 1897 and was for sale by commission in bronze for £10 10s.
 The sculpture panel A Dream was also shown at this exhibition.